3lialhaj/Price-Prediction-Project/README.md

 # Price-Prediction-Project
-This project is a machine learning regression project about cars price prediction
+This project is a machine learning regression project on cars prices